emrepel03/MiniRouterSim/README.md

 A fast and modular C++ simulation of a network packet router, built to demonstrate core concepts in routing, embedded systems, and object-oriented programming.

-Created as a hands-on technical project to prepare for a Junior C/C++ Developer role.

 ---

 ## 🧠 Features